How to Hire a Local Employee in China?

 Also termed as China’s personal income tax rate, it is calculated from employee’s gross salary amount, and the tax rate may vary from 3 to 45 percent depending on the monthly taxable income.
 The calculation of this tax takes into account the total income along with the salary benefits, including allowances, stock options, bonuses, etc. It is obligatory for the employer to submit tax contributions to the tax bureau specific to the work location.

 Each income tax calculation is subject to both the fixed and variable tax reductions.
 The fixed deduction is 3500 RMB for China’s local employees, while the variable tax deduction is computed by taking the gross salary into consideration.

 The individual income tax does not present any benefit for both the employer and the employee and is carried out as a governmental requirement.

 China’s social security system governs at a provincial level.
 Hence each province’s individual legislation defines the social security amount that is to be paid by both the employer and the employee.

 The employee’s social security contribution is deducted from his/ her gross salary, while the employer’s deduction is separately calculated and credited to the employee’s gross salary to estimate the total employment cost.
 Contrary to the individual income tax, the social security contribution is regarded as an indirect benefit to the employee.

-As per the rules defined for China’s social security system, an employee first uses the balance available in his/her individual account to pay out the expenses included in social security fund.
+As per the rules defined for China’s social security system, an employee first uses the balance available in his/her individual account to pay out the expenses included in the social security fund.
 Once the employee’s balance is exhausted, he/she is entitled to use to public social fund account.

 Types of China’s social insurance

 There are five types of social insurances and one mandatory housing fund, in China’s social security system.
-The rates of housing fund are revised in July each year, while the social insurances rates are updated every year in April.
+The rates of the housing fund are revised in July each year, while the social insurance rates are updated every year in April.
 All of these funds must be taken care of to hire local employees in China.